Close-up of a hand holding a jar of Rogue Screen Printing Paste labeled for glass and ceramics, lead-free and food-safe once fired.

 5. Smooth, Honey-Like Consistency

-One of the most praised features of Rogue paste is its honey-like texture.
+One of the most praised features of ColorFire paste is its honey-like texture.
 This consistency makes it easy to pull smooth, sharp prints through fine mesh silk screens.
-Whether you’re printing fine line drawings or solid blocks of color, Rogue responds beautifully to pressure and motion.
+Whether you’re printing fine line drawings or solid blocks of color, ColorFire responds beautifully to pressure and motion.

 6. Food-Safe After Firing